What is a Keyword Funnel?

 Improved SEO

-By optimizing content for specific keywords at different stages of the funnel, businesses can improve their search engine rankings and attract more organic traffic to their website.
+Optimizing content for each set of keywords in the funnel helps boost search engine rankings and attract more organic traffic to a website.

 Increased conversions